Hunger Headache: Causes, Symptoms, and Prevention

 Muscle Tension

-How Common is Hunger Headache?
+How Common is a Hunger Headache?

 Hunger headaches, also known as fasting headaches or hypoglycemic headaches, are quite common.
 They're experienced by people all around the world.
 Although how often they occur can differ based on diet, lifestyle, and health, hunger headaches are widely recognized.
 Let's take a look at how common they are: